PeeK1e/papermc-docker/README.md

 ### ℹ️ The container has no CLI interface!
-**To modify your sever you need to edit the config files of the server and either `/reload` or restart the server** I will check in following updates, if i can bind the server tty to the container tty in following updates.
+**To modify your sever you need to edit the config files of the server and either `/reload` or restart the server**

+I will check in following updates, if i can bind the paper-tty to the container-tty.

 ## ⚙️ Other Versions
-I have pre-build some versions for `arm64` and `amd64` architectures.
+I have pre-build some versions for `arm64` and `amd64` architectures which are available in the [GitLab Container Registry](https://gitlab.com/PeeK1e/paper-server/container_registry/8600059).

 Versions start from 1.24.1 but you can build older Versions too.